gsoules/MkDocs/digital-archive/docs/index.md

     recently viewed without having to search for them again, and you can save and organize items in a [digital notebook](../../user/digital-notebook).
 These topics are covered in the *For Users* documentation.

+---

 !!!
-Note "Note"
+Note ""
-    Not all of the features mentioned above are enabled in all Digital Archive installations.
+    Not all of the features above are enabled in all Digital Archive installations.
     Which features are available depends on which Digital Archive plugins are installed.